This post has technology in the classroom examples: fun ideas to engage your students.

 Consider the following ideas, just the tip of the iceberg with what could be done using phones in class:

 a.
-Students are allowed to send answers to each other during a quiz in teams.
+Students send answers to each other during a quiz in teams.

 c.
 Students take pictures with their phones of vocabulary items and the class vote for the best one.